21 CFR

 From this section, we learn three things:

-- You need to maintain your equipment.
+- You must maintain your equipment.

-The Essential Guide to CMMS
+Free Essential Guide to CMMS

 How proper documentation solves your 21 CFR problems